Sign In Forgot Password

 12:00 PM - 1:30 PM

-While at Columbia Law School, a student from Germany tried to start a club to oppose antisemitism — but was rejected — the only club rejected that school year.
+While at Columbia Law School, a student from Germany tried to start a club to oppose antisemitism — but was initially rejected — the only club rejected that school year.
 Come hear her story.

-Photo of Marie-Alice Legrand.Long before antisemitism erupted on college campuses, Marie-Alice Legrand, who grew up in Germany, knew what it could lead to for Jews.
-Like all schoolchildren in modern Germany, Legrand was taught from an early age about the Holocaust.
-It shaped her Columbia experience.
+Long before antisemitism erupted on college campuses, Marie-Alice Legrand knew where antisemitism could lead.
+Like all German schoolchildren, Legrand was taught from an early age about the Holocaust.

-During her last year of law school everything changed after Israel was attacked on October 7.
+On October 7, during her final year at Columbia Law School, everything changed.
 “There was not one ounce of sympathy or compassion extended to my Jewish and Israeli friends.”
-She decided to assemble a group of students, Jews and non-Jews alike, to create a new campus club, Law Students Against Antisemitism.
+She decided to assemble a group of students, Jews and non-Jews alike, to create Law Students Against Antisemitism (LSAA).
 They drafted a charter laying out their objectives: to raise awareness of historical and contemporary antisemitism, to foster dialogue, and to provide support for students targeted by antisemitism.
-Law Students Against Antisemitism was rejected.
+LSAA was initially rejected.

-Legrand knows only too well how tenacious antisemitism can be, and she knows that in the fight against antisemitism, surrender can be fatal.
+Legrand knows how tenacious antisemitism can be, and she knows that in the fight against antisemitism, surrender is not an option.
+Join us to hear her story.
+Brunch will be served.

 Register